brunocmnz/java-semaphore-dining-philosophers-problem/README.md

 - Eating: The Tread that is using the competing resource.
 - Full: The Thread has already completed its work and closed.

+Therefore, as the cutlery represents the shared resource, there cannot be two adjacent philosophers eating simultaneously, which does not happen, as you can see in the GIF.

+⚠️ Attention: In order for you to be able to run the .jar file, Java must be installed on your machine.